luckyluke1976/cybersecurity-portfolio/GRC/01-statement-of-applicability/README.md

 The decisions in this SoA are based on the following scenario:

 - Fictional company, built for learning purposes
+- Licensed payment institution supervised by the Austrian FMA
-- Cloud-first infrastructure (Microsoft 365 + Azure)
+- Cloud-first infrastructure (Microsoft 365 + Azure), minimal on-premises
+  footprint (one server room in the Vienna office)
 - All software is developed in-house
 - Payroll is outsourced to an external provider
 - Hybrid work model (office in Vienna + remote)